All Episodes

 I knew about this secret meeting.

-It took place at the Palm Steakhouse in New York, During the United Nations week, before the Palm Steakhouse opened up.
+It took place at the Palm Steakhouse in New York during the United Nations week before the Palm Steakhouse opened up.

-Ailes asked For it because he didn't like what the White House was doing.
+Ailes asked for it because he didn't like what the White House was doing.

-You like the tension that was brewing between the White House and Fox News Channel.
+He liked the tension that was brewing between the White House and Fox News Channel.

 The reason?

-Executives at other news organizations, including the New York Times, had publicly said that their newsrooms had not been fast enough in following stories that Fox News, to the administration's chagrin, had been heavily covering through the summer and early fall, namely past statements and affiliations of the White House advisor Van Jones, that ultimately led to his resignation and questions surrounding the activist group Acorn.
+Executives at other news organizations, including the New York Times, had publicly said that their newsrooms had not been fast enough in following stories that Fox News, to the administration's chagrin, had been heavily covering through the summer and early fall, namely past statements and affiliations of the White House advisor Van Jones that ultimately led to his resignation and questions surrounding the activist group Acorn.

-So the White House attack came after state-run media's flagship, the New York Times admitted to Obama favoring malpractice by burying the acorn and Van Jones and all of his wacko friend stories.
+So the White House attack came after state-run media's flagship, the New York Times, admitted to Obama favoring malpractice by burying the Acorn and Van Jones and all of his wacko friend stories.

-The state controlled media could no longer ignore it.
+The state-controlled media could no longer ignore it.

 And when that happened is when that's when the White House blew up.